-Paralympic Champion Turns to the U for Pain Relief
+Paralympic Champion Turns to University of Utah Health for Pain Relief

 At a young age, Muffy Davis was a promising athlete who was on the road to her first Winter Olympic games when her hopes were dashed in a near-fatal ski accident that left her paralyzed from the mid-chest down.
 Through a difficult recovery, Davis chose to “thrive rather than survive,” and learned to perform all her daily routines in her wheel chair.
 With sheer determination, desire, and her positive attitude, Davis achieved not only athletic glory, but graduated from Stanford University, married, and became a mother.
 She medaled in skiing in the 1998 Nagano Paralympic Games, as well as the 2002 Salt Lake Games before she began to pursue cycling.

 In the early summer months of 2011, yet another physical setback took place— awful pain through the left arm that worried her as she not only trained for the London Paralympic Games, but as she fulfilled her daily tasks as a speaker and a mother.
 “Being paralyzed, the use of my arms means everything to me,” Davis, says.
 “Losing function in my arms not only was devastating to think about because of athletics, but because of my lifestyle.”